Arbree-Workplace/dc-express-api/README.md

   secretOrKey: 'YOUR_OWN_SECRET'
 };
 ```
-App Info
+## App Info

-Author
-Mahmudul Hassan
+Author: Mahmudul Hassan

-Version

-1.0.0
+Version: 1.0.0
-License

-This project is licensed under the MIT License
+License: This project is licensed under the MIT License